honza/honza.github.com/_blog/posts/2019-04-01-standard-translation-of-the-scriptures.rst

 church uses the ESV.
 You memorize large portions of Scripture in the ESV.
 You teach your children bible verses from the ESV.
 You read books that quote the ESV.
 You `read articles`_ that encourage you to write in your bible, and to pass it down to your children.
-You spend spend thousands of hours reading your bible.
+You spend thousands of hours reading your bible.
 You know where on the page your beloved passages are.
 The pages have scribbles everywhere, many are bent, and ruffled, and some are covered in sweat and tears.
 You spend your life with this bible.
 The Lord uses its words to